datalogics-seu/DLE-NotShipped/README.md

 ** FlattenAnnotations.cs - Converts annotation appearance streams to page content.
 Note: Output not exactly the same; might need to be transparency flattened? v18.0.3 and higher.
 Place in \Sample_Source\Annotations

-** FormWalker.cs - Walks through AcroForm field of a PDF, describing the widget annotation properties (should work for statix XFA too).
+** FormWalker.cs - Walks through AcroForm field of a PDF, describing the widget annotation properties (should work for static XFA too).
 PGallot sample, updated with a bit more info on signature fields.  v15.0.4 and higher.
 Place in \Sample_Source\InformationExtraction\FormWalker

 ** ModifyLinkAnnotDests.cs - Walk through the link annots and change the JS or URI Actions that contain the destination URL.   v15.0.4 and higher.
 Place in \Sample_Source\ContentModification\ModifyLinkAnnotDests